-- 1. For patient with presumptive iron deficiency anemia, refer to physician if treatment has been given as directed and Hgb/Hct levels are not improving or have not returned to normal values after one to two months. - 2.
-For patient less than 36 months of age, with presumptive iron deficiency without anemia, refer to physician for further evaluation if treatment has been given as directed and Hgb is not improving or does not increase by 0.5 gm/dL after one month.

-- 3. Consult with physician for any irregularity in response to therapy. - 4.
+- 1. For client with presumptive iron deficiency anemia, refer to physician if treatment has been given as directed and Hgb/Hct levels are not improving or have not returned to normal values after one to two months. - 2.
+For client less than 36 months of age, with presumptive iron deficiency without anemia, refer to physician for further evaluation if treatment has been given as directed and Hgb is not improving or does not increase by 0.5 gm/dL after one month. - 3.
+Consult with physician for any irregularity in response to therapy. - 4.
 Refer if known HIV positive. - 5.
 Chronic nosebleeds and/or GI bleeding. - 6.
-For prevention of iron deficiency, in a term breastfed infant at least 6 months of age and not receiving sufficient iron from supplementary foods (e.g., greater than or equal to 2 servings of iron-fortified infant cereal): Refer to physician for consideration of iron supplementation to prevent deficiency. - 7.
-For prevention of iron deficiency, in breastfed preterm or low birth weight infant between 1 and 12 months of age and not receiving oral iron supplementation, refer to physician for iron supplementation evaluation. - 8.
-For prevention of iron deficiency, in formula fed preterm infant in first year of life, and not receiving oral iron supplementation or vitamin preparation with iron, refer to physician for evaluation. - 9.
-Infant less than 6 months of age with abnormal hemoglobin or hematocrit. - 10.
-All ages with hemoglobin less than 9 grams or hematocrit less than 27%. - 11.
-Presence of sickle cell or other hemoglobin variants. - For female patient 18 years and over in Women's Health Program see Standard Nurse Protocol for Iron Deficiency Anemia With or Without Anemia.
+For prevention of iron deficiency, in breastfed preterm or low birth weight infant between 1 and 12 months of age and not receiving oral iron supplementation, refer to physician for iron supplementation evaluation. - 7.
+For prevention of iron deficiency, in formula fed preterm infant in first year of life, and not receiving oral iron supplementation or vitamin preparation with iron, refer to physician for evaluation. - 8.
+Infant less than 6 months of age with abnormal hemoglobin or hematocrit. - 9.
+All ages with hemoglobin less than 9 grams or hematocrit less than 27%. - 10.
+Presence of sickle cell or other hemoglobin variants. - 11.
+For female client 18 years and over in Women's Health Program see Standard Nurse Protocol for Iron Deficiency Anemia With or Without Anemia.